stemlaur/anki/doc/architecture/adr-001-use-adrs.md

-1. Developers must write an ADR and submit it for review before selecting an approach to any architectural decision -- that is, any decision that affects the way NexusOne or an NexusOne application is put together at a high level.
+1. Developers must write an ADR and submit it for review before selecting an approach to any architectural decision -- that is, any decision that affects the way Anki application is put together at a high level.
 2. We will have a concrete artifact around which to focus discussion, before finalizing decisions.